Menu Close

 Primary Therapist

-Dr. Gary Berghoudian earned his Bachelor of Arts degree in psychology from University of California, Irvine.
-He then went on to earn his Master’s and Doctorate degrees in Clinical Psychology from California School of Professional Psychology.
-His internship and post-doctorate experiences include serving as individual, family, and group therapist, psychological assistant, intake specialist, case manager, and clinical coordinator of outpatient services.
-His experience spans across multiple settings, including middle and high school, community college, inpatient hospital, intensive outpatient programs, and private practice.
+Dr. Gary Berghoudian earned his Bachelor of Arts degree in psychology from the University of California, Irvine.
+He then went on to earn his Master’s and Doctorate degrees in Clinical Psychology from the California School of Professional Psychology.
+His internship and postdoctoral experiences include serving as an individual, family, and group therapist, psychological assistant, intake specialist, case manager, and clinical coordinator of outpatient services.
+His experience spans multiple settings, including middle and high school, community college, inpatient hospital, intensive outpatient programs, and private practice.
 Dr. Gary is a clinical professional who has a genuine passion for improving the lives of individuals in need of mental health and substance abuse services.
 He truly enjoys helping his clients learn to be comfortable with who they are.
 During his spare time, he enjoys going to the beach, watching movies, playing basketball, caring for his saltwater aquarium, and spending quality time with his family.

 Primary Therapist